If you are contacted about a debt you do not owe, or disagree with the amount being claimed, you have a right to dispute it.

 Remember: you might still be able to negotiate a repayment plan, even if a court order has been made against you.

+Some old debts cannot be recovered by a debt collector.
 If you are contacted about a debt that's several years old, do not confirm the debt or make a payment until you get independent advice.
 You might have a defence against a debt if:

 - a long period of time has passed since you last made a payment or confirmed the debt

 - no court action has been taken to recover the debt in the meantime.

 Generally, you can rely on this defence if six years have passed since you last made a payment or confirmed the debt, and there is no court judgement against you.
 In the Northern Territory, the time period is three years.

 If this is the case, recovery of the debt through the courts is said to be ‘statute-barred’ and the courts will not enforce the debt.
 If you think a debt collector is contacting you about a debt that is ‘statute-barred’, you should get legal advice before you make any payment or confirm the debt in writing.

 If debt collectors are in breach of what they can do (outlined above), or you are being harassed or intimidated by a debt collector, there are a range of actions available to you.